HeVyBlack/xtsc/README.md

 The point of this new command, is to use the most Typescript's API services, so, will build using the **Typescript's Compiler**, will make **typecheck** before initialize the program, and, will use the **transpileModule method**.

+***New:**
+Add partial support for path alias.
+Now you can use path alias in your project, but, at the moment, is only available for `run` and `watch` options.

 **Actions:**